mqtthiqs/at-doc/docs/atelier/midi-and-automation.md

 ![Control as a proxy to smooth the pitch parameter of an oscillator](../assets/images/atelier/midi-and-automation/midi-tips-smooth-low-res-ctl.png)

 MIDI as a standard stood the test of time.
 But with its wide adoption comes the legacy of old digital systems.
 MIDI control change values only have a resolution of 7 bits.
 That means they can only adapt values between 0 and 127.
 While _Atelier_ applies a certain amount of smoothing to all parameters for some musical applications the low resolution output of MIDI controls might sound too 'step-y'.
-If this is the case you can create a [Control](../modules/control.md) and map your controller to the **Value** parameter of [Control](../modules/control.md).
+If this is the case you can create a [Control](../modules/control.md) module and map your controller to the **Value** parameter of [Control](../modules/control.md).
 Then set **Smooth** to 250ms.
 Create a modulation from [Control](../modules/control.md) to the desired parameter.